- Clearnet: inv.nadeko.net

 Registrations?

-What does the dot next to “Invidious” mean?
+What does the colored dot next to each backend means?

 List of backends

-I change things of each backend very often so this list is not always accurate.
+I change things of each backend very often so this list is not always up to date with what is shown on Invidious

 Backend | Companion Location |